Red Tie Club"

 Setting: A city street in front of the Red Tie Club.
 A door that an be opened that leads behind a wall.
 The club is inside through the door.
 A sign is on the door or beside it on the wall that reads, "Red Tie Club."

 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.
-The pre-recorded album version is also on the soundtrack CD to serve as a guide.
+The pre-recorded album version is also on the soundtrack CD to serve as a guide, OR TO USE AS THE PRE-RECORDED TRACK FOR AN ALL-AGES PUPPET PERFORMANCE.

-NEW!
-Click here to listen to a new feature: a 6 and a half minute Windows Media preview of the entire soundtrack CD, with short clips from each track!
+Click here to listen to a 6 and a half minute Windows Media preview of the entire soundtrack CD, with short clips from each track!

 (NOTE: Use Cut #12 on the CD, the traffic and city sounds, by burning to a separate CD.
 Then play that track from the CD simultaneously all through the skit from a separate sound source, playing the individual tracks from the main CD as they are called for.)